Mature Masculine

 Inner vs. External Authority

 Authority has two faces.
-Inner authority is sovereignty over yourself—guiding your thoughts, emotions, and actions.
-External authority is influence in the world—the power others grant you to lead and decide.
+Inner authority is sovereignty over ourself—guiding our thoughts, emotions, and actions.
+External authority is influence in the world—the power others grant us to lead and decide.

-Both are essential.
-Without inner authority, external power becomes hollow—you become a puppet of circumstance, swayed by every opinion.
+Both are needed.
+Without inner authority, external power becomes hollow—we become a puppet of circumstance, swayed by every opinion.
 Without external authority, inner sovereignty becomes isolation—a kingdom of one, unable to serve the larger world.

 The King holds both in dynamic tension.
 When the crowd demands what his conscience forbids, he stands firm.
-When his inner voice grows too certain, he has the humility to test it against reality.
+When his inner voice grows too certain, he tests it against the world.

 He doesn't abandon his compass to chase approval.
 He doesn't retreat into private certainty while the world needs his gifts.
-True authority requires both roots and reach.
+True authority needs both roots and reach.

 The Shadow of Authority